 The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to service users health, welfare and safety.
 There was evidence of positive risk taking in collaboration with the service user and/or their representative, the agency and the HSC Trust.
-Records confirmed that comprehensive risk assessment and safety management plans had been completed in conjunction with service users.
+Records confirmed that comprehensive risk assessment and safety management plans had been completed in conjunction with service users and were regularly reviewed.